 48. Wellington Farms won the 2012 Deer Industry premier environmental award which was judged by representatives from the industry, Landcare Trust, Fish and Game and regional councils.
-We like to think that the award recognised the application of risk assessment, matching livestock classes with the land's capabilities and affordable works phased in over time and prioritised according to risk.
-We would welcome a similar approach by Plan Change 1 and note that a Farm Environment Plan that addresses the outcomes rather than prescribes inflexible rules would achieve this.
+We like to think that the award recognised the application of risk assessment, matching livestock classes with the land's capabilities natural capital and affordable works phased in over time and prioritised according to risk.
+We would welcome a similar approach by Plan Change 1 and note that a Farm Environment Plan that is based on natural capital and addresses the outcomes rather than prescribes inflexible rules would achieve this.